MarcoZappoli/MarcoZappoli.github.io/_portfolio/2_ProgettoAero.md

   <p style="text-align:left; font-size:0.85em; color:#888;">
     Figure 2: Hover to compare baseline and optimized configurations.
     \(\Delta C_{D,i}\) is defined as the difference between the induced drag coefficient of the trailer in formation and the induced drag coefficient of the same aircraft in solo flight with the original wing geometry.
 Contour slices indicate regions where \(\Delta C_{D,i} < 0\).
 The floor projection shows the filled contour in the X-Y plane at the optimal Z-position.
-The black dots represent the Latin Hypercube Sampling studied point, while the red one the reference configuration.
+The black dots represent the Latin Hypercube Sampling studied point, while the red one the reference configuration. <b>Image Credit: Marco Zappoli</b>
   </p>

   <h2>4.
 Real operational impact: range extension</h2>